sam-mahdi/DNA_Translation_BLAST_Tool/Read_Me.md

 This is the DNA_Translation_Blast Tool Version 2.

-This version works exclusively with genescript (if you have sequences from other sites, use version 1).
+This version works exclusively with genescript (if you have sequences from other sites, use version 1) using Selenium

 This version will log into Genescript, use the project_id provided to search for your sample, and extract all of the sequenced data.
 Then it will translate all your sequences, and print them out.